mmistakes/minimal-mistakes/_posts/2023-07-29-oauth-authentication-scala-http4s.md

   )
 ```

-We'll be using Scala 3 for this tutorial however one can still use Scala 2.13 with minimal code changes.
+We use Scala 3 in this tutorial, if you need to use Scala 2.13, you can do so with minimal code changes.

-### Registering our OAuth App on GitHub.
+### 2.2.
+Registering our OAuth App on GitHub.

 Before we dive into Scala code, we need to register our application on github.com, Github will provide us with important credentials relevant for our app to function.